-In the restoration of the gospel many teachings were made clear which had been held in error by the sects of the time.
-Different views had been taught concerning the resurrection, some holding that only believers in Christ would be raised from the dead, others teaching that all the dead would be raised at the same time.
+In the restoration of the gospel many teachings were made clear through revelation to the church concerning which various errors were held by the sects of the time.
+Different views had been taught concerning the resurrection, some holding that only believers in Christ would be raised from the dead, while others taught that all the dead would be raised at the same time.